4.86 from 7 votes

 I wouldn’t prep this recipe a whole day before, as we want the toppings to be as fresh as possible.

-Tomato and Mascarpone Sauce with Gnocchi Panzanella Salad with Halloumi Healthy Tortellini Pasta Salad
+Other recipes with fresh tomatoes for you to try; Tomato and Mascarpone Sauce with Gnocchi, Panzanella Salad with Halloumi and Tortellini Pasta Salad

 Crostini Recipe (Mini Bruschetta Bites)